AnthDavis26/PAG_Text/README.md

 A text-based concept for a game idea I had, called Post-Apocalypse George.
 Made with C++ to expand my knowledge.

-For this project, I wanted to start with the following as its foundation:
+For this project, I will start with the following as its foundation:
   - Save files
   - Level navigation (fast travel)
   - Dynamic command recognition and responses